 Walnut tree owners will spend hours picking up the fruit some years.
 If you don’t remove the nuts, you’ll trip over them in the dark for the rest of the year (while they rot and mold on your lawn).
 Hire the kid down the street to pick up those nuts *but be careful not to overpay per nut or you’ll go broke)!

 Harvesting and Eating Black Walnuts

 If you’re willing to do the work of cracking the outer shell, the “meat” inside is edible, as the squirrels will attest; squirrels have little problem chewing through the shells.
-(Note: Black Walnuts are different than English Walnuts more commonly sold in stores and shown at right above.)
+(Note: Black Walnuts are different than the English Walnuts more commonly sold in stores and shown at right above.)

 The sweet, earthy nutmeat inside is well worth the effort.
 Your grandparents may have harvested the walnuts which can be eaten raw or added to baking (cookies and bars).
 They can also be toppings on ice cream and cakes, enjoyed as a sweetened candy nut, or ground into meal for a unique flour.